 Also, the authors of a 2013 rodent study found that the leaves of taioba, which is one type of malanga, are rich in fiber.

-The Dietary Guidelines for Americans 2015–2020 suggest that adults consume around 28–33.6 g of fiber each day, depending on their age and sex.
+The Dietary Guidelines for Americans 2015–2020 suggest that adults consume around

 In the 2013 study mentioned above, rats consumed different types of high fat diet.
 Those that ate the malanga leaf alongside fatty foods had significantly lower levels of total cholesterol than the others.
 This suggests that the fiber contained within malanga can help manage cholesterol levels.